couthcommander/ndc_crosswalk/README.md

 It *does not* reflect the most current/accurate data available from VANDF or NLM.

+# The crosswalk file

+If you're here only for the crosswalk file, you want [ndc_xwalk.csv](https://github.com/couthcommander/ndc_crosswalk/raw/main/ndc_xwalk.csv).

 # Data Sources

 ## VA National Formulary